 - Ongoing marketing activities: The retailer, for example, should adapt its marketing offerings to program members on an ongoing basis, creating a sustainable competitive advantage and increasing the perceived value for program members.

 Levy and Weitz define the assortment as “the number of different items in a category of goods”, i.e. the set of goods that a trader sells to meet the needs of his customers.
 One of the major problems is to define the right assortment, with the right quantities, in the right shops, and when the customer manifests the need.
 This applies to retailers.
 For eCommerce the problem is similar, although there are some differences, of course.
-The variables available to measure how assortment choices affect the customer experience are:

 - Product display